JamesBarnes48/FeedbackManagerServer/README.md

 Also set your jwt secret key here.
 This can be whatever you want as its used to sign the login tokens.

+You also have to ensure CORS is set for your client server in server.ts so we can recieve requests from it.
+Just follow the template already there and ensure CORS is permitted from there.

 And as always, run 'npm i' to set up packages before running the app.

 # Running the Project